The-Scripters-Guild/Warzone/docs/items/weapon-configs.md

 - Config: Combo
 - Ammo Adjustment: -50
   - 14+28
-- REQ Tier: 3
+- Point Cost: 3
-- Game State: 3
+- Level: 3
 - Notes: Secondary fire is the only effictive method of using the weapon.

 ## [52] Siege Bandit